Occupied Processes: Going with the Flow: Introduction

 \subsection{Applications}

+The OS problem \eqref{eq:OSLTIntro} is analyzed in \cref{sec:spotLT}.
+After extending standard tools to our context, we shed light in on the numerical resolution of \eqref{eq:OSLTIntro} using a least square Monte Carlo approach \cite{LS}.
+The stopping of spot local time reveals great challenges and comes as a novel benchmark for numerical methods solving path-dependent OS problems such as \cite{Bayer,bayraktar,Becker}.

-Sections \ref{sec:finApp}, \ref{sec:occVol}, and \ref{sec:FwdOccupation} are dedicated to financial applications.
+Section \ref{sec:finApp} is dedicated to financial applications.
 We shall see that the occupation measure is ever-present, particularly in the eponymous occupation time derivatives \cite{Detemple,Hugonnier,ChesneyJeanblancYor}, timer options, and corridor variance swaps.
-Other examples include Asian options contingent upon the running average, or Parisian options depending on the time spent by the asset above/below a barrier \cite{ChesneyJeanblancYor,Hugonnier}.
 It is a challenge for financial institutions to consistently price and manage complex derivatives books, and we show in \ref{sec:finApp} that occupation flows offer a unified framework for this task.

-We then explore application of occupied processes in volatility modeling.
-In \cref{sec:occVol}, we introduce the \textit{local occupied volatility} (LOV) model that lies conveniently between local volatility \cite{DupireLV} and path-dependent volatility \cite{Guyon2014,GuyonSlides,GuyonLekeufack,HobsonRogers}.
-By design, this model guarantees a perfect fit to market prices of European vanilla options while providing additional flexibility to capture stylized facts of volatility or calibrate to other instruments such as VIX, barrier, and American options.
-We also propose a generalization of forward variance models in \cref{sec:FwdOccupation}, opening the doors to \textit{nonlinear} variance instruments contingent on the floating leg of corridor variance swaps.

-The spot local time OS problem \eqref{eq:OSLTIntro} is at last analyzed in \cref{sec:spotLT}.
-After extending standard tools in optimal stopping to our context, we shed light in \cref{sec:American} on the numerical resolution of \eqref{eq:OSLTIntro} by demonstrating a least square Monte Carlo approach similar to \cite{LS}.
-The stopping of spot local time reveals great numerical challenges and comes as a novel benchmark for numerical methods solving path-dependent OS problems such as \cite{Bayer,bayraktar,Becker}.
+We finally propose a generalization of forward variance models in \cref{sec:FwdOccupation}, opening the doors to \textit{nonlinear} corridor variance instruments.

+The calendar time occupied SDE \eqref{eq:OSDEIntroStd} can also be applied to model stock price dynamics directly.
+This is the focus of our companion paper \cite{TissotLOV} that introduces \textit{local occupied volatility} (LOV) models, at the intersection of local volatility \cite{DupireLV} and path-dependent volatility \cite{Guyon2014,GuyonSlides,GuyonLekeufack,HobsonRogers}.